quentin-f451/kirby-starterkit/README.md

 After the installation, your folder will more or less look like that:

 ```
-assets/
-content/
-kirby/
-media/
 node_modules/
-site/
 src/
-.htaccess
+vendor/
+www/
+.babelrc
+.browserslistrc
 CHANGELOG.md
 composer.json
-index.php
+composer.lock
 LICENCE
+package-lock.json
 package.json
-package-lock.json
 postcss.config.js
 README.md
 webpack.config.js
 ```

 You will apply the changes to the following files/folders:
-+ `site` folder and its subfolders: the main folder for Kirby coding.
++ `www` folder and its subfolders: the main folder for Kirby coding.
 [Kirby documentation](https://getkirby.com/docs/reference) will be really useful to help you here.
-+ `src` folder and its subfolders: every file that is here will be compile to the `assets` folder.
++ `src` folder and its subfolders: every file that is here will be compile to the `www/assets` folder.
 You will already find `scss` and `js` folders where you can code your stylesheets (with SCSS/CSS) and your scripts (with JS).
 You might have to add `fonts` and `images` folders for font and image files that are linked to your CSS files.
 In `scss` folder, you will already find my [SCSS Starterkit](https://github.com/quentin-f451/scss-starterkit), very useful if you want to configure you website really easily.

 All other files can obviously be modified, **if you know what you are doing!!!**